ion1/mischacks/README.txt

 try_n_times:: Retries a block of code until it succeeds or a maximum number of attempts (default 10) is exceeded.

-Exception#to_formatted_string:: Returns a string that looks like how Ruby would dump an uncaught exception.
+Exception#to_formatted_string:: Return a string that looks like how Ruby would dump an uncaught exception.

-IO#best_datasync:: Tries fdatasync, falling back to fsync, falling back to flush.
+IO#best_datasync:: Try fdatasync, falling back to fsync, falling back to flush.

 == FEATURES/PROBLEMS: